Givson Singh

-Givson Singh Moirangthem (born 5 June 2002) is an Indian professional footballer who plays as a midfielder for Indian Super League club Chennaiyin FC on loan from Kerala Blasters.
+Givson Singh Moirangthem (born 5 June 2002) is an Indian professional footballer who plays as a midfielder for Indian Super League club Odisha FC.

 Club career

 Youth and early career: 2014-2020

 Givson, who hails from Moirang started learning the tricks of the football under local coaches at an academy near his village before being scouted by I-League side Punjab F.C, then known as Minerva Punjab.
 He was brought into the India youth set-up after impressing then India U17 coach Nicolai Adam with his performances for Minerva.
 Though he did not make the cut for the 2017 India U17 side, he was brought into the All India Football Federation's Elite Academy in 2016.
 After spending three years at the academy, Givson was put onto the Indian Arrows, an AIFF owned team that consisted of India under-20 players to give them playing time.
 He made his first ever professional debut for a club in the 2019–20 I-League in a match against Gokulam Kerala F.C.
 He was brought in the 68th minute of the match as Indian Arrows lost 0–1.

 He scored his first professional goal in a 2–1 win against Churchill Brothers FC in the 78th minute on 28 December 2019.
 He also stepped up to convert an injury-time penalty to hand Arrows a draw against Punjab FC.
 He made a total of 16 appearances during the season and also provided 2 assists along with 2 goals.